fachu000/MotionPlanningUdacity/writeup.md

-I wrote a function line_crashes() in planning_utils.py that uses Bresenham's method to determine whether the line joining two spatial points intersect with an obstacle.
+I wrote a function line_crashes() in planning_utils.py that uses Bresenham's method to determine whether the line joining two spatial points intersects with an obstacle.

 I then wrote an algorithm inside function planning_utils.prune() that adds a point in the path to the list of waypoints only if the line going from the previous waypoint to the following candidate point intersects an obstacle.
-This reduces the number of waypoints much more than colinearity tests since the condition for merging waypoints is weaker in the way I implemented.
+This reduces the number of waypoints much more than colinearity tests since the condition used here for merging waypoints is weaker.

+The figure shows the unpruned path in red and the pruned one in green.

 ![Pruned vs. unpruned list of waypoints](./misc/pruning.png)